-Our incredible Spring exhibition, Tattoo: British Tattoo Art Revealed, has been installed in our No.1 Smithery gallery but, a week before we were due to open the doors and celebrate our blockbuster show, Britain went into lock down due to COVID-19 and the Dockyard sadly had to close its gates to the public.
-The exhibition currently sits in the dark and only a handful of staff have had the pleasure of viewing it.
+The incredible exhibition, Tattoo: British Tattoo Art Revealed, was installed in our No.1 Smithery gallery in March but, a week before we were due to open the doors and celebrate our blockbuster show, Britain went into lockdown due to COVID-19 and the Dockyard sadly had to close its gates to the public.

 About the exhibition: